sourcegraph/handbook/content/departments/cloud/index.md

 Support SLAs for Sev 1 and Sev 2 can be found [here](../ce-support/support/index.md#slas).
 Other engineering SLAs are listed below

+> SLA for internal requests may be extended during upstream service providers outage.
+For example, automated trial instance creation workflow relies on GitHub Actions and GitHub is down.

 |                                               | Description                                            | Response time                                                                                                                     | Resolution time                                                                                                                   |
 | --------------------------------------------- | ------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------- |
 | New instance Creation                         | Spin up new instance for a new customer                | Within 24 hours of becoming aware of the need                                                                                     | Within 7 working days from agreement                                                                                              |